 When I first married my husband, he was a member of the La Canada Flintridge County Club.
 The more I frequented the club, the more I appreciated the architecture.
-As a local Realtor, it was import for me to study and learn more about the La Canada architect, Jack Simison.
+As a La Canada Realtor, I needed to study and learn more about the La Canada architect Jack Simison.
 Simison, who was an admirer of Frank Lloyd Wright, won numerous awards for his designs.

-Years ago I sold a home in the La Canada Sagebrush neighborhood.
+Years ago, I sold a home in the La Canada Sagebrush neighborhood.
 As soon as I entered the home, I knew it was special.
-After pulling permits I learned the architect was Jack Simison.
+After pulling permits, I learned the architect was Jack Simison.
 Several years later, I was invited to a home on Fairmount Ave. in La Canada’s Deodar neighborhood.
-Again, I knew this home was remarkable; the way it opened to the outdoors and the infusion of natural light.
-After pulling permits it was verified to be another of Simison’s mid-century gems.
+Again, I knew this home was remarkable; of the way, it opened to the outdoors and the infusion of natural light.
+After pulling permits, it was verified to be another of Simison’s mid-century gems.

-Two years ago I listed another La Canada mid-century.
-It too opened beautifully to the outdoors.
-Unfortunately, after I pulled the permits the original architect’s name was not noted.
+Two years ago, I listed another La Canada mid-century.
+It, too, opened beautifully to the outdoors.
+Unfortunately, the original architect’s name was not noted on the permits.
 However, the permit for the family room addition listed the architect as Jack Simison.